Ibbott’s Hut

 The area is defined as a free-walking zone, so you are free to roam outside of set trails (there aren’t any!) while exploring the Central Plateau Conservation Area.

 Whether you explore for 30-minutes a few hours, or a day - the Lodge is your base to come home to.
-Guests are also treated with daytime access to Ibbott’s Hut, a private place to swim, enjoy a packed picnic lunch, read and unwind - the perfect Highland experience!
+Guests are also treated with daytime access to the Lodges’ private hut - Ibbott’s Hut.
+A place to enjoy a picnic lunch, wade in the shoreline waters of an alpine beach, read, relax and unwind - the perfect Highland experience!

-Maps and track notes for walks of varying ease and duration are available at the Lodge.
-Our knowledgeable staff will provide advice and suggestions to help you make the best choice based on your experience, skills, ability, and particularly …… the weather!
+Our knowledgeable staff are also able to provide advice and suggestions to help you make the best choice based on your experience, skills, ability, and particularly …… the weather!

-Sturdy footwear, gaiters, layers and rain jackets are recommended for all seasons.
+Sturdy footwear, layers and rain jackets are recommended for all seasons.

 FISHING